Post-Process (Block-wise PTQ / LoRA SFT)¶

 OneComp supports post-quantization processing — additional steps applied to a quantized model to improve accuracy or inject domain-specific knowledge.
-The main implementation is LoRA SFT, which fine-tunes quantized models using Low-Rank Adaptation (LoRA) adapters.
+Two implementations are available:

 Overview¶